Bucket List Worthy

 DISCLAIMER: This post contains description, imagery, and video of festivals in which people do strange, frightening, and even horrific things.
 Those with a weak stomach might prefer something a bit lighter, such as this award-winning photo essay of the Canary Islands.

 Cultures around the world are so different that some people think we’ll never all be able to get along.
-There is one quality, however, that is common among nearly all cultures: we love to gross ourselves out.
+There is one quality, however, that is common among nearly all cultures, time to pack your bags and gross ourselves .

 Grown men hanging from fishing hooks, faces pierced with vegetables, mud baths, live people in coffins, bombarding near-naked people with fireworks – if it makes us wish we hadn’t seen it, we we want to see it — at least once a year.